Quebec City: At Least 5 Shot Dead & More Wounded As Gunmen Opens Fire In Mosque

 This is devastating!
 At least five people were shot dead and several others wounded after gunmen opened fire in a Quebec City mosque, according to a shocking Jan.
 29 report.
 The victims were praying when they were tragically murdered in cold blood.

 Five people were killed after up to three gunmen opened fire in a Quebec City mosque during evening prayers, according to a shocking report from Reuters.com on Jan.
 29. The publication claimed the mosque’s president confirmed the devastating news.
 This horrific development comes after an eyewitness claimed that assailants opened fire on about 40 people inside the Islamic Cultural Center.
-Several others are also reportedly wounded, however their condition is unknown at this time, as a number of ambulances are parked outside the location.
+Several others are also reportedly wounded, however their condition is unknown at this time, as a number of ambulances were parked outside the location in Canada.

 There have reportedly been two arrests made after the atrocity took place, but law officials are still investigating the crime scene to search for additional clues.
 This very location was sadly targeted for vandalism last year in June.
 A severed pig head was discovered on the door step in the early morning hours, alongside the message, “bon appétit.”
 It was clearly a sign of disrespect as the consumption of pork is restricted by the Islamic faith, as prohibited by the Qur’an.